microbiome/OMA/23_multi-assay_analyses.md

 ## colTree: NULL
 ```

-## Cross-correlation Analysis
+## Cross-correlation Analysis {#cross-correlation}

-Next we can do the cross-correlation analysis.
-Let us analyse if
+Next we can perform a cross-correlation analysis.
+Let us analyze if
-individual bacteria genera correlates with concentrations of
+individual bacteria genera are correlated with concentrations of
 individual metabolites.
-This helps to answer the question: "If this
+This helps to answer the following question: "If
-bacteria is present, is this metabolite's concentration then low or
+bacterium X is present, is the concentration of metabolite Y lower or higher"?
-high"?

 ```r